DPO Advanced Courses

 5. Have as their central focus the study of the inequitable distribution of power within the framework of particular disciplines and course content.

 6. Be taken within the major or in the student’s field of study.
-Field of study can be defined as a course that relatesm to a student's major and/or future career.
+Field of study can be defined as a course that relates to a student's major and/or future career.

 7. Provide illustrations of ways in which structural, institutional, and ideological oppression arise from socially defined meanings attributed to difference.